3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 What is a 4-Season Room?

 The construction is significantly more substantial.
-You’re looking at double or triple-pane insulated glass, thermally-engineered aluminum or vinyl frames, proper wall and roof insulation with appropriate R-values, and a connection to your home’s HVAC system (or a dedicated ductless unit).
+You’re looking at double or triple-pane insulated glass, thermally-improved aluminum or vinyl frames, proper wall and roof insulation, and a connection to your home’s HVAC system (or a dedicated ductless unit).
 The foundation needs to meet building code requirements for habitable space, and electrical runs for lighting, outlets, and heating are standard.

 When a 4-Season Room Makes Sense